 FERPA is the leading federal privacy law for educational institutions.
 It prohibits the disclosure of "personally identifiable information" not listed as directory information by the institution.
-View Loyola Marymount University's FERPA statement.
+Learn more about FERPA at LMU.

 Directory Information includes student's name, address, telephone number, date and place of birth, major field of study, participation in officially recognized sports and activities, weight and height of athletes, dates of attendance, degrees and awards received.

 Higher education institutions are tied to this federal legislation due to the processing of federal loans for financial aid.
 Read LMU's GLBA Policy.

 HIPAA was enacted to protect the rights of patients and participants in health plans.
 In higher education there are two principles that higher education should consider when complying with HIPAA - the Privacy and Security Standards.
 The Privacy Standards were passed to ensure the privacy of individually identifiable information when transmitting between employers and providers.
 The Security Standards are organized in to three categories - administrative, physical, and technical safeguards.